groonga/gcs.groonga.org/docs/faq/index.md

 Full text search services in the cloud will be increased in the future.
 They will be provided as only service.
 You cannot use those services locally such as on your computer and in your local network.
-Nomally, you don't need to use those services locally.
+Normally, you don't need to use those services locally.
 But there are some useful cases if you can use those services locally.
 One of them is development.